The German Quarterly

 The German Quarterly is a quarterly peer-reviewed academic journal published by Wiley-Blackwell on behalf of the American Association of Teachers of German dedicated to German studies.
-The coeditors-in-chief are Hester Baer (University of Maryland) and Karin Schutjer (University of Oklahoma).
+The coeditors-in-chief are Muriel Cormican (Texas Christian University) and Jen William (Purdue University).
+The book review editor is Gary Schmidt (Wright State University).
 Established in 1928, it is published under the auspices of the American Association of Teachers of German.
 It has been called "one of the most widely and internationally read American journals in the field of German studies."

-Beginning in 2023, The German Quarterly will be available online only.
+Beginning in 2023, The German Quarterly became available online only.

 Abstracting and indexing

 The journal is abstracted and indexed in: